·

 Korea in August | Typhoons

-Typhoon season in South Korea is from July to September.
+Typhoon season in South Korea is typically from July to September.
 There have been quite a few typhoons over the last few years, but very few of them have been cause for major concern.
 It can however, mean flash floods, mudslides, and property damage – particularly on the coastal regions of Korea, and on Jeju Island.

 Maemiseong Fortress on Geoje Island was built by hand, by one man – to protect the land from future typhoons.